k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 This plugin allows defining a exclusion list of field names (e.g., 'username' or 'age') and an exclusion list of field types (e.g., date, time, blob).
 The field names or type defined there are excluded from the matching algorithm.

 When the plugin finds a match by the field name, it evaluates the foreign key fields and direction by using the matching rules described below.
-The *refersTo* relation direction is Many-to-One.
-The relation is created with a score - a probability of the match's correctness.
+The *refersTo* relation direction is *childDataset refersTo parentDataset*.
+The relation is created with a score of the matching rule which defines a probability of the match's correctness.

 #### Matching Rules